rebelsky/csc151/outlines/bodies/intro-linux.md

   we write.
 * It is worthwhile to think about these algorithm parts because we can rely on them when we write new algorithms.

-### Variables: Named Values

-* As we write algorithms, we like to name things.
-* Sometimes we use long names, such as "the piece of bread in your dominant hand".
-* Sometimes, we use shorter names, such as "bread-dom".
-* As we start to write more formal algorithms, we will need techniques for noting which names we are using and indicating what they name (and, sometimes, what kind of thing they name).
-* We call these named values *variables*, even though they don't always vary.
-* We need to be careful to use unambiguous names.
-Recall the problems with using "it" in your descriptions.

 ### Parameters: Named Inputs